mkhan45/swat/report/main.typ

 $ S_I ⊢ [| c |] = (W ; S_O) $

 meaning that Sax command $c$ yields a list of WASM instructions $W$ and a stack representation $S_O$.
 Our rules will be used pretty informally, and leave out some info about state.
+It leaves skips stack IR step, so there are some slight differences from the code.

 == Allocation and Value Layout